picassofb/SampleCodeBairesDevAspNetCore/README.md

 ```

+After that is necessary to run **update-database** in the package management console to create the database and the tables.

-To use this first you need to create a user and login to obtain the JWT Token, with this token you can consume all the endpoints.
+To start using first you need to create a user and login to obtain the JWT Token, with this token you can consume all the endpoints.

 Please visit this [webpage](https://documenter.getpostman.com/view/2622970/S1ENxJ6i) for more information about this API.